jenkinsci/pipeline-view-plugin/README.md

 ![screenshot](docs/screenshot.png)

 # Installation

+## Jucies
-Currently plugin is in alpha stage and not released yet.
-However, there are some options to download plugin as HPI:
+Currently plugin is in alpha stage and available in Jucies ( https://github.com/jucies/releases ), id `pipeline-view`.

+Also, there are some options to download plugin as HPI:

 ## JitPack
 You can use JitPack to download the latest build of the plugin: